umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 #### DisableStylesheet

-This setting needs to be a `true` or `false` value and will allow you to toggle if the form will include some default styling with the Umbraco Forms CSS stylesheet.
+This setting needs to be a `true` or `false` value.
+It allows you to toggle whether the form will include some default styling with the Umbraco Forms CSS stylesheet.
 Defaults to `false`.

 #### MarkFieldsIndicator